Akshay Kumar: 2022–present: Career fluctuations and occasional success

 His first release of 2023 was Selfiee, an official remake of Driving Licence, which also starred Emraan Hashmi, Diana Penty and Nushrratt Bharuccha.
 This film too bombed at the box office.
 Kumar next appeared in OMG 2 – Oh my God 2, a spiritual successor to OMG – Oh My God!, where he played a messenger of Lord Shiva.
 Ganesh Aaglave of Firstpost stated, "Akshay's character as the messenger of Lord Shiva seems to be an extended cameo.
 However, the actor impresses with his expressions and dialogues and delivers one of his best performances in recent times."
 The film became a box office hit.
 Kumar next appeared opposite Parineeti Chopra as Jaswant Singh Gill, a brave and diligent mining engineer in the disaster thriller Mission Raniganj.
 It received mixed to positive response from critics, but flopped miserably at the box office.

 His first release of 2024 was Ali Abbas Zafar's actioner Bade Miyan Chote Miyan co-starring Tiger Shroff.
-Made at a budget of ₹350 crore, the film opened to largely negative reviews from critics and did a lifetime business of ₹102.16 crore at the worldwide box-office, thus proving to be a disaster and continuing the string of flops for Kumar.
+Made at a budget of ₹3.50 billion, the film opened to largely negative reviews from critics and did a lifetime business of ₹1021.6 million at the worldwide box-office, thus proving to be a disaster and continuing the string of flops for Kumar.
 He was next seen in Sarfira alongside Radhika Madan.
 The movie was a remake of the Tamil hit Soorarai Pottru, which itself was an adaptation of Air Deccan founder G. R. Gopinath's memoir Simply Fly: A Deccan Odyssey.
-The remake performed poorly at the box-office, collecting just ₹20 crores against a budget of ₹80 crores.
+The remake performed poorly at the box-office, collecting just ₹200 million against a budget of ₹800 million.
+However his performance was praised as he went on to earn a nomination for Best Actor at the 70th Filmfare Awards.
 Following this, Kumar played a cosmetic surgeon in Khel Khel Mein alongside Vaani Kapoor.
 Sukanya Verma noted, "The chemistry between the motley bunch of actors works in fits and starts but Akshay Kumar's gift of the gab come out tops."
 Despite positive reviews, it emerged another commercial failure for him.
 Kumar then reprised his character from Sooryavanshi in Singham Again.
-It emerged a commercial success and one of the highest grossing film of the year.
+His cameo was well received but the film was a commercial disappointment.
+Yet, it was one of the highest-grossing film of the year.